Legal

 Privacy Policy

-Last updated: March 13, 2026
+Last updated: March 31, 2026

 Overview

 Drive GO is a Chrome extension that helps users work with Google Drive from the Chrome side panel.
 The extension is designed to use the user's Google account and Google Drive data only when needed for the features the user chooses to use.
 Data that is not needed for a Google action stays stored locally in the user's browser on their device.
+Drive GO is designed so that the developer does not operate a backend service that receives or stores the user's Google Drive files, Google Drive metadata, or local extension state for the core product workflow.

 Information we process